-Utilize your subject matter experts (SMEs)
+Utilise your subject matter experts (SMEs)

-Identifying in-house experts who can contribute to the organization’s collective knowledge is key for propelling internal expertise.
+Identifying in-house experts who can contribute to the organisation’s collective knowledge is key for propelling internal expertise.
 Using tools like video capture helps enables a company to create a valuable content repository that can be accessed by employees on an as-needed basis so that knowledge can be shared at scale.

 Employ problem-based learning, rooted in real-world problems